spikehq/docs.spike.sh/collaboration/war-rooms.md

 Connect your Google account and grant us permission to access your calendar.
 When creating a meeting link, we will need to create a Calendar event on your account and generate a Meet link.

 {% hint style="success" %}
-We do not read your calendar events (_got nothing to gain from it_).
-We only create a calendar event and get the attached Google Meet link.
-Unfortunately, there is no direct Google Meet API to create new calls.
+Spike does not read your calendar events or store them.
+It only creates a calendar event and get the corresponding Google Meet link.
 {% endhint %}

 ### How to create war rooms?